procrastinate-org/procrastinate/docs/howto/remove_old_jobs.rst

 You can access the builtin task through `App.builtin_tasks`.
 The parameters are the same than when accessing the task through the CLI.

-For example, to use a "queueing lock":
+For example, to use a :term:`queueing lock`:

 .. code-block:: python